 July 26, 2014 (NEW YORK/GENEVA) – Members of the United Nations Security Council (UNSC) have described the current food insecurity situation in South Sudan as the “worst in the world”.

-- A UN Security Council session on New York (UN photo)
+- A UN Security Council session in New York (Photo courtesy of the UN)

 During its Friday session chaired by Rwanda’s Eugene-Richard Gasana, the UNSC further expressed deep alarm that the crisis in the young nation may soon reach the threshold of famine, citing continued conflict, civilian targeting, and displacement.